Askaniy/TrueColorTools/ReadMe.md

 ## How to use?
 GUI is the only way to interact with TrueColorTools.
-When running it from the command line, you can set the startup language and CLI verbosity level (run with `--help` for details).
+When running it from the command line, you can set the startup language <!--- and CLI verbosity level--> (run with `--help` for details).
 No internet connection is required, the databases are stored in the appropriate folders of the repository, and you can replenish them.

 Program interface is functionally divided into tabs: *Database viewer*, *Multiband processing* and *Blackbody & Redshifts*.
 Color output formatting, often common to tabs, is located in the sidebar settings.